hashicorp/terraform/website/source/docs/providers/aws/index.html.markdown

   to prevent you mistakenly using a wrong one (and end up destroying live environment).
   Conflicts with `allowed_account_ids`.

+* `insecure` - (Optional) Optional) Explicitly allow the provider to perform "insecure" SSL requests.
+If omitted, default value is `false`

 * `dynamodb_endpoint` - (Optional) Use this to override the default endpoint URL constructed from the `region`.
 It's typically used to connect to dynamodb-local.